Partnering for a Better Yates County

 For more than 100 years, service has been one of the hallmarks of the Keuka College philosophy, and it plays a major role in the lives of our students, faculty, and staff.
 To us, service means more than just volunteer hours—it also means dedicating resources and creating programs that help those in our community advance their education and lives of purpose and accomplishment.

 The D.R.I.V.E.
 (Diversity, Responsibility, Inclusion, Vision, and Experiential Learning) program provides a unique service for developmentally-delayed 18 to 21-year-old special education students.
-The program is a collaboration between the Penn Yan Central School District, Arc of Yates County, and Keuka College.
+The program is a collaboration between local school districts, Arc of Yates County, and Keuka College.

 In the program, Keuka College students serve as peer mentors to young adults with developmental disabilities as they assimilate into the College environment and explore their personal goals.
 D.R.I.V.E. students attend college classes, participate in campus activities and events, have jobs on campus, and can receive a Certificate of Higher Education at Keuka College's commencement exercises.